-You’ve had the perfect proposal, you have the perfect diamond engagement ring, and you now want to make the perfect engagement party.
+You’ve had the perfect proposal, you own the perfect diamond engagement ring, and you now want to throw a dreamy engagement party.

 Here, we have our Top 10 Tips for planning the perfect engagement party.

 - Where to Hold the Engagement Party?